Free school meals

 - the school can receive funding for the free school meals

 Your child will be entitled to free school meals if you get any of these benefits:

 - support under Part VI of the Immigration and Asylum Act 1999

 - Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

-- Universal Credit with annual Take Home Pay/Net Earnings below £7,400 (which equals £616.67 per month) benefits not included
+- Universal Credit with annual take home pay/met earnings below £7,400 (which equals £616.67 per month) benefits not included

-You can apply online to get an instant result.
-If you are eligible, your entitlement will begin on the day you apply and will last until the end of the school phase your child is in as at March 31 2022.
+If you are eligible for free school meals, your entitlement will begin on the day you apply and will last until the end of the school phase your child is in as at 31 March 2022.
 You will not have to reapply during this time.

 You will be able to download an eligibility letter.
 If you are applying during the school holidays, we will notify the school for you.
 If you are applying during term time, you’ll need to show the school the letter to get your free meals.
 Keep a copy of the letter in case the school asks to see it again.
 You can print it, download it or screenshot it.

 If your application isn’t successful